gardener/documentation/website/blog/2022-06/00/Gardener-Community-Meeting-July.md

 aliases: ["/blog/2022/06/17/01"]
 ---

+## Presenters

+This community call was led by [Jens Schneider](https://github.com/jensac) and [Lothar Gesslein](https://github.com/gesslein).

+## Overview

 Starting the development of a new Gardener extension can be challenging, when you are not an expert in the Gardener ecosystem yet.
-Therefore, the first half of this community call led by [Jens Schneider](https://github.com/jensac) aims to provide a "getting started tutorial" at a beginner level.
+Therefore, the first half of this community call led by Jens Schneider aims to provide a "getting started tutorial" at a beginner level.
 [23Technologies](https://23technologies.cloud/en) have developed a minimal working example for Gardener extensions, [gardener-extension-mwe](https://github.com/23technologies/gardener-extension-mwe), hosted in a Github repository.
 Jens is following the [Getting started with Gardener extension development](https://23technologies.cloud/en/blog/gardener-ext-dev) tutorial, which

-In the second part of the community call, [Lothar Gesslein](https://github.com/gesslein) introduces the [gardener-extension-shoot-flux](https://github.com/23technologies/gardener-extension-shoot-flux), which allows for the automated installation of arbitrary Kubernetes resources into shoot clusters.
+In the second part of the community call, Lothar Gesslein introduces the [gardener-extension-shoot-flux](https://github.com/23technologies/gardener-extension-shoot-flux), which allows for the automated installation of arbitrary Kubernetes resources into shoot clusters.
 As this extension relies on [Flux](https://fluxcd.io/), an overview of Flux's capabilities is also provided.

 If you are left with any questions regarding the content, you might find the answers at the Q&A session and discussion held at the end.